Spider Veins (Telangiectasia)

-Spider veins or telangiectasia are small to very small veins which are visible on the surface of the skin.
-Sometimes they can cause discomfort.
-They are quite common and are not generally harmful, but when they are extensive they can be a source of concern for patients because of their bothersome appearance which can draw other people's attention to them.
+Spider veins or telangiectasia are very small veins which are visible on the surface of the skin.
+Sometimes they can cause an ache and discomfort in the legs.
+They are quite common and generally not harmful.
+Sometimes spider veins can be very extensive and cause a great deal of distress for patients because of their unsightly appearance.

-Spider veins are not infrequently (~25%) associated with underlying problems in the invisible veins deeper under the skin.
-So this is why at The Leg Vein Doctor we always perform a duplex ultrasound scan on your legs to properly image these veins and check their flow direction with Doppler.
-Failure to detect underlying incompetence of superficial veins or saphenous veins leads to much greater complication rates in the treatment of surface veins and most trained sclerotherapists will not proceed with surface vein treatment until underlying venous incompetence has been completely treated.
+Spider veins are frequently (~25%) associated with underlying problems in the deeper veins under the skin.
+So this is why at The Leg Vein Doctor we perform a duplex ultrasound scan on your legs to properly image these veins and check their flow direction with Doppler if we suspect a problem.
+Failure to detect underlying incompetence of superficial veins or saphenous veins leads to much greater complication rates in the treatment of surface veins and most trained sclerotherapists will not proceed with surface vein treatment until underlying venous incompetence has been treated.